taobingxue/BVW/Readme.md

 #BVW Projects
-6 projects made in the Build Virtual World.<br>
+6 projects made in the Build Virtual World.
 R0 is built by myself.
 And for R1 to R5, each projects is finished by a group of 5 (2 programmers, 2 artists, and 1 sound designer), except R5 which has one more artists.
 My own role is programmer for all the projects.<br>
+R0 and R3 took only one week, R1 and R2 took two weeks, R4 and R5 took three weeks.

 ##Round 0 - Mystery Zone
 Try GameObject/Animation/Multi-scene/.. by yourself to make whatever you want.
 ###STAFF: